Brenham Independent School District – School Bond Program Management

 Construction planning and phasing allows for uninterrupted school instruction for both projects

-Creative utilization of District’s schedule; middle school renovation work on critical path over spring break
+Creative utilization of District’s schedule; middle school renovation work on a critical path over spring break

 New elementary school design features architecture to match nearby historical facilities and downtown area